What is the Early Action Process?

 Early Action (EA) has an application deadline of October 15.
 It is non-binding, which means that students offered EA admission have the same commitment deadline of May 1 as students admitted in the Regular Decision process.

-For Early Action applicants, the admissions office considers only three aspects of each student’s application:
+For Early Action applicants, the admissions office primarily considers three aspects of each student’s application:

 - grades through the end of junior year,